 from the February 11, 2008 Newsletter written in the community of 28 de Junio, in the Central Valley 8 kms east of Pujiltic, Chiapas, MÉXICO

 about 800 meters in elevation, ± LAT.
 16° 18'N, LONG. -92° 28'

-The other day I found the feather shown at the right.
+The other day I found the feather shown below.

 Not many bird species possess the spectacular black- and-white, Zebra-stripe barring such feathers impart.
 I could think of just two local candidates.
 One is the Golden-fronted Woodpecker, closely related to the North's Red-bellied Woodpecker, whose back is bared with narrow, black and white stripes.
 The other possibility is the Barred Antshrike.
 Since Barred Antshrikes were calling like crazy that morning with their 6-8 nasal kyow notes, rising then falling, my guess is that that's a Barred Antshrike feather in the picture.

 As feathers go, it's an impressive one.
 Note the black streak at the feather's upper, left.
 Just think of the evolutionary trial-and-error needed to position that streak perpendicularly to all the others.
 Nature employs all kinds of tricks for creating ornamentation in systematic ways, but coming up with something running counter to already existing patterns can be an extra challenge.

 Antshrikes themselves belong to the neotropical Antbird Family, the Formicariidae.
 In Mexico the family is represented by four antshrike species, one antvireo species, four antbird species, one antthrush, and one antpitta.
 The "ant" part of the names comes from the tendency of some of the family's species to accompany army-ant swarms and prey upon fleeing insects.